 I am reminded of the movie, If These Walls Could Talk 2 (HBO, 2000), about three lesbian couples.
-The first story in the film, which takes place in 1961, is about two senior lesbians who have lived together and loved each other for a lifetime.
+The first story in the film, takes place in 1961, and is about two senior lesbians who have lived together and loved each other for a lifetime.
 Theirs is the story that pokes and nags at my consciousness as I identify myself as “wife” to the nurse entering data into the computer about my girlfriend.

 Of course, it’s not 1961 any longer – thank goodness! – and the clerk doesn’t even blink when, as a woman, I use the word “wife” to describe my “spouse.”
 The lie about our marital status goes undetected, and doesn’t even warrant a raised eyebrow!
 Perfect.
 One less thing to stress about.

 It’s going to be a long night.
 The plan is to park myself by my girlfriend’s side, reassuring her, advocating for her care, holding the space for her to be scared, asking the questions that help us understand what the hell is going on, providing whatever support she wants and needs.

 There is no “waiting room” to speak of.
 Because of Covid, I have to leave the hospital until they can assign her to a private room.
 I wait in my car.